 There are several different ways in which you may be able to incorporate charitable gifting into your estate plan, including:

 For more information, please join us for an upcoming FREE webinar.
-If you have additional questions or concerns about how to incorporate charitable gifting into your estate plan, contact the experienced Coral Gables estate planning attorneys at Stivers Law by calling (305) 456-3255 to schedule an appointment.
+If you have additional questions or concerns about how to incorporate charitable gifting into your estate plan, contact the experienced Knoxville estate planning attorneys at Stivers Law by calling (305) 456-3255 to schedule an appointment.